mckellwoodland/fid-med-eval/README.md

                                                                          --gamma 8.2
 ```

+For training models on NIfTI or DICOM images, use the nifti branch of the forked repos.

 # Evaluating generative models

 Generate 50,000 images per model.
 Use the weights associated with 25k kimgs for the ChestX-ray14, SLIVER07, and ACDC datasets (i.e. `network-snapshot-025000.pkl`) and 5k kimgs for the MSD dataset.